Pixel Tracking

 Poly-urethane glue is renowned for its exceptional bonding strength.
 This strong adhesion ensures that once the glue has set, the bond is durable and reliable, even under stress.

-Poly-urethane glue typically sets quickly, often within about 30 seconds to 1 minute and hardens out within 5 minutes.
+The setting process of poly-urethane glue often involves elevated temperatures, which enhances its bonding capabilities.
+It typically sets quickly, often within about 30 seconds to 1 minute and hardens out within 5 minutes.
 This helps to maintain the necessary flexibility to ensure natural hoof movement.

 Once fully set, poly-urethane glue forms a hard, resilient finish that is resistant to wear and tear.
 This hardness contributes to the longevity of the bond and is particularly beneficial in protecting the horse’s hoof.